 In its first year, the pantry that began at Holy Comforter fed 1,000 people.
-Today, Loaves & Fishes is a national model serving 67,509 people through a network of 20 pantries in Mecklenburg County in 2016.
+Today, Loaves & Fishes is a national model serving approximately 70,000 people a year through a network of 31 pantries in Mecklenburg County.

 Loaves & Fishes is a 501(c)(3) nonprofit, nondenominational organization founded and operated by local religious congregations and community organizations.
 Since 1975, Loaves & Fishes has responded to the problem of growing hunger in Mecklenburg County, North Carolina and continues to expand to meet that need.

 40 Years of Impact at Loaves & Fishes

 Through a network of 20 emergency food pantries located throughout Mecklenburg County, Loaves & Fishes provides a week’s supply of groceries to families and individuals experiencing a short term crisis.

 At the height of the recession Loaves & Fishes feeds 126,803 people.

 During the recession, Loaves & Fishes’ Board of Directors votes to lower the wait for clients between pantry visits from 60 to 30 days.

 Loaves & Fishes expands to 6 pantries and feeds 20,000 people.